 Loan to joint venture partner

-The loan to joint venture partner bears interest at 8% per annum and matures on 2 June 2017.
-The loan is secured by a charge over shares owned by the joint venture partner in two entities.
+The loan to joint venture partner in 2016 bore interest at 8% per annum and was repaid on 2 June 2017.
+The loan was secured by a charge over shares owned by the joint venture partner in two entities.